 Abstract

-Present study outlines a comprehensive view of published informations about the underlying mechanisms operational for progression of chronic hepatitis C virus (HCV) infection to development of hepatocellular carcinoma (HCC).
+Present study outlines a comprehensive view of published information about the underlying mechanisms operational for progression of chronic hepatitis C virus (HCV) infection to development of hepatocellular carcinoma (HCC).
 These reports are based on the results of animal experiments and human based studies.
 Although, the exact delineated mechanism is not yet established, there are evidences available to emphasize the involvement of HCV induced chronic inflammation, oxidative stress, insulin resistance, ER stress, hepatosteatosis and liver fibrosis in the progression of HCV chronic disease to HCC.
 Persistent infection with replicating HCV not only initiates several liver alterations but also creates an environment for development of liver cancer.
 Various studies have reported that HCV acts both directly as well as indirectly in promoting this process.
 Whereas HCV related proteins, like HCV core, E1, E2, NS3 and NS5A, modulate signal pathways, dysregulating cell cycle and cell metabolism, the chronic infection produces similar changes in an indirect way.
 HCV is an RNA virus and does not integrate with host genome and therefore, HCV induced hepatocarcinogenesis pursues a totally different mechanism causing imbalance between suppressor and proto-oncogenes and genomic integrity.
 However, the exact mechanism of HCC inducement still needs a full understanding of various steps involved in this process.

 Key words: Hepatitis C virus; Hepatocellular carcinoma; Fibrosis; Core; NS5A; Inflammation